-This category is open to anyone studying in full or part time education on a recognised publishing, printing or design-based course within the UK (there is no entry fee for this category).
+This category is open to anyone studying in full or part time education on a recognised publishing, printing or design-based course within the UK and Ireland (there is no entry fee for this category).
 Please note that a signed letter from the student’s course professor must be included with the entry stating course, college and course dates.
-The winner of the award will be given the opportunity to have some work experience with either a designer, publisher or printer and also a cheque for £500 along with the trophy that will be presented at the awards evening on 10 November 2016.
+The winner of the award will be given the opportunity to have some work experience with either a designer, publisher or printer and also a cheque for £500 along with the trophy that will be presented at the awards evening on 16 November 2017.

 Exemplifying the highest standards of book design, production and printing, this category is open only to books that are published, printed , designed and bound in Great Britain.

 This will be selected from the winners of the other categories.